rombrom/rombrom.com/src/posts/testing-dapps-with-playwright-anvil-wagmi.md

 });
 ```

 Having an `anvil` fixture is generally useful as it allows you to query and interact with the test node inside of your tests.
-One way we used this is to create a snapshot before each test suite with `let id = await anvil.snapshot()` and restore it after with `await anvil.revert({ id })`.

-I digress.
-Back to the future… err… dates.

-We found the most pragmatic way to approach synchronizing date sources is to have the browser synchronize with block time.
-You could turn flip this approach but we found that having block time be leading yields less and more simple code in your fixture.
+The most pragmatic way to approach synchronizing date sources is to have the browser synchronize with block time.
+Flipping this approach—syncing a testnet node to the current system time—could be the better approach but aving block time be leading yields less and simpler code in the fixture.

-Next up, the date fixture which will make use of our anvil fixture so we can use the newly created `anvil` client to fetch the block time to synchronize with the browser when required.
-We will add two methods.
+We're going to write a date fixture which will make use of our anvil fixture.
+In this date fixture we can use the `anvil` client to fetch the block time to synchronize the browser on.
+We will add two methods:

 1. `addDays(n)` which will advance the current `date` `n` amount of days.
 2. `set(date)` which will attempt to synchronize the block timestamp and browser `Date` constructor with the passed `date`.